TechxArtisanStudio/Openterface/docs/letter/kvm-go-influencer-invit.md

 ## **What Makes KVM-GO Cool**

-So here’s the simple version: the **KVM-GO** (HDMI, DP, and VGA versions) is tiny enough to carry on a keychain, but way more capable than our previous Mini-KVM.
+The **KVM-GO** (HDMI, DP, and VGA versions) is tiny enough to carry on a keychain, but way more capable than our previous Mini-KVM.
 You don’t need monitors, networks, or complicated setup steps.
 Just plug it in and it works.
 Super handy for IT folks, server admins, and anyone who deals with headless devices.

 **Your audience will probably appreciate that it:**